thindil/steamsky/bin/doc/MODDING.md

 ships, ships modules, etc.)

 ## General informations about modifications
-To add new thing(item, ship, module, etc) to game, you must create first new directory inside game modifications directory (by default it is *data/mods*).
+To add new things (item, ship, module, etc) to the game, you must create a new directory inside the game's mod directory which is *data/mods* by default.

+For example, create the directory *mymod* as *data/mods/mymod* and place your work into a file or files with the extension *dat* patterned on the structure of the shipped files there.

-For example, create directory *mymod* (full path then will be *data/mods/mymod*).
-Inside create file (or files) with extension *dat* which will have that same structure like file with things which you want to add to game (so, for adding new item to game, create file which will be looks like *items.dat* file from *data* directory).
-More detailed informations about selected data structures, you can find below.
+For example, to add new item to game, create a file which looks like *data/items.dat*.

+Below you will find more detailed information about the XML data structures understood by the program.

-Of course, you can edit default files with data too, just remember that all modification there can be overwritten with new version of game.
+You may can edit the shipped files as well of course, but modification you make there will be overwritten when you update the game.

 ## Items types

 ### General informations
 - Open file *game.dat* in *data* directory or better, create new file in modifications directory.
-New file must start with tag `data`.
+- A file providing new items must start with tag `data`.
 Each item type is one line entry with tag `itemtype`.
+Pattern your work on what you see in *data/game.dat*.

 ### Changing existing items types
-- If editing *game.dat* file: To change name of existing item type, edit `value` attribute for selected type.
+- By editing *data/game.dat* you can change the name of an existing item type by changing the `value` attribute.
-- If editing own file: need to remove first selected item type then add new.
+- When editing own file: need to remove first selected item type then add new.
-- After change of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.
+- Item types are referenced in the specifications of items and recipes.
+Don't forget to do change any reference to your type in these files as well.

 ### Adding new items types
-- To add new item type, just append new line with tag `itemtype` and it name as `value` attribute.
-Same for editing *game.dat* file and own file.
+- Add a new item type, by appending a new line with tag `itemtype`.
+Store the Name of your new type in the `value` attribute.
-- Each new ammunition type must starts with `Ammo` (example: *Ammo150*).
+- All Gun ammunition must have a name beginning with `Ammo`, for example:
+  *Ammo150*.
-- Ammunition for harpoon guns must be named `Harpoon`.
+- All Harpoon Gun Ammunition types must have a name beginning with `Harpoon`.

 ### Removing item types
-- If editing *game.dat* file: Just remove line with tag `itemtype` and selected item type name as `value` attribute.
+- You can remove item types from *data/game.dat* by removing their tag.
-- If editing own file: append new line with tag `remove` which have attribute `name` set to `itemtype` and value with name of item type which will be removed.
+- Alternatively, your mod may have a `remove` tag with the attributes `name` set to `itemtype` and `value` set to the name of type to be removed.
-- After delete of Item Type don't forget to do proper changes in other data files (like items or recipes) and in this same file if item type was used in one of below settings.
+- After deleting item types, don't forget remove any references to it in other data files.

 ## Characters attributes